The Policy Support Instrument (PSI)

 The Policy Support Instrument (PSI) offers low-income countries that do not want—or need—Fund financial assistance a flexible tool that enables them to secure Fund advice and support without a borrowing arrangement.
 This non-financial instrument is a valuable complement to the IMF’s lending facilities under the Poverty Reduction and Growth Trust.
 The PSI helps countries design effective economic programs that deliver clear signals to donors, multilateral development banks, and markets of the Fund's endorsement of the strength of a member's policies.

 Purpose.
-The PSI is designed to promote a close policy dialogue between the IMF and a member country, normally through semiannual Fund assessments of a member's economic and financial policies.
-This support from the IMF also delivers clear signals to donors, creditors, and the general public on the strength of a country’s policies.
+The PSI is designed to promote a close policy dialogue between the IMF and a member country, normally through semiannual Fund assessments of the member's economic and financial policies.
+This support from the IMF also delivers clear signals to donors, creditors, and the general public about the strength of the country’s economic policies.

 Eligibility.
 The PSI is available to all PRGT-eligible countries with no current or prospective balance of payments need, that have broadly achieved and maintained a stable and sustainable macroeconomic position, consistent with strong and durable poverty reduction and growth, and that have institutions of sufficient quality to support continued good performance.

 Duration and repeated use.
-A PSI will be approved for one to four years, and may be extended up to a maximum period of five years.
+A PSI may be approved for one to four years, and extended up to a maximum period of five years.
 Successive PSIs may be requested as long as the country continues to qualify.

 Use with financial instruments.
 The PSI cannot be used concurrently with the Extended Credit Facility (ECF).
 In contrast, the PSI can be used in conjunction with the Rapid Credit Facility (RCF) or Standby Credit Facility (SCF), if short-term financing needs arise, or with a precautionary SCF in periods of increased uncertainty or risk.